-- Saul, who will later be called Paul, was in full agreement with Stephen's stoning. - The Jews were scattered throughout the regions of and .
-This region was now the second phase of Jesus' commission (Acts 1:8). - Saul began an intense persecution of the Christians.
+- Saul, who will later be called Paul, was in full agreement with Stephen's stoning. - After Stephen's stoning, a great persecution fell upon the Christians at Jerusalem.
+Since Stephen was a Hellenistic Jew, it is possible that the Hellenistic Jews were the ones most severely punished and forced to flee Jerusalem.
+(Acts 11:19-20). - The Jews were scattered throughout the regions of Judea and Samaria.
+This region was now the second phase of Jesus' commission (Acts 1:8).
+Damascus - Saul began an intense persecution of the Christians.
 He went from house to house, arrested the men and women, and put them in prison.